setzler/academic-kickstart/content/advice/OrganizingSeminar/index.md

 > Brad Setzler

-*1.2.
-Confirm and provide an administrative contact:* After the speaker replies with a chosen date, reply to let them know that the visit date is confirmed, as well as to provide them with the email address of an administrator whom they may contact to answer questions related to travel arrangements.
+*1B) Confirming and providing an administrative contact:* After the speaker replies with a chosen date, reply to let them know that the visit date is confirmed, as well as to provide them with the email address of an administrator whom they may contact to answer questions related to travel arrangements.
 Providing a contact person is especially important, as travel arrangements can be complicated, e.g., due to restrictions on financial reimbursements for government employees, visa issues for foreign travel, etc.

 ### 2. Arranging a meeting schedule: